Management of autism

 Studies of interventions have some methodological problems that prevent definitive conclusions about efficacy.
 Although many psychosocial interventions have some positive evidence, suggesting that some form of treatment is preferable to no treatment, the systematic reviews have reported that the quality of these studies has generally been poor, their clinical results are mostly tentative, and there is little evidence for the relative effectiveness of treatment options.
 Intensive, sustained special education programs and behavior therapy early in life can help children with ASD acquire self-care, social, and job skills, and often can improve functioning, and decrease severity of the signs and observed behaviors thought of as maladaptive; Early, intensive ABA has demonstrated effectiveness, but many randomized clinical studies lacked adverse event monitoring, although such adverse effects may be common.
 The limited research on the effectiveness of adult residential programs shows mixed results.

 Medical management addresses co-occurring challenges such as irritability, hyperactivity, anxiety, and sleep disturbances rather than core social and communication traits.
 Many such treatments have been prescribed off-label in order to target specific symptoms.
 Antipsychotic medications such as risperidone and aripiprazole can reduce severe behavioral issues, while stimulants may help with attention and activity levels.
 Pharmacological treatments, including antidepressants and antipsychotics, may be prescribed to manage co-occurring conditions such as anxiety, depression, or irritability, but they do not treat the underlying characteristics of autism.
 Selective serotonin reuptake inhibitors, oxytocin, and other agents have shown inconsistent results.
 Parents of autistic children often encounter conflicting advice, unproven "miracle" treatments, and misleading claims in efforts to improve symptoms of a largely genetic disorder that currently has no cure.
-Many alternative or complementary treatments, including dietary restrictions, chelation, hyperbaric oxygen therapy, sensory integration, and acupuncture, lack scientific support and may pose health or financial risks.
+While many alternative or complementary treatments, including dietary restrictions, chelation, hyperbaric oxygen therapy, sensory integration, and acupuncture, lack scientific support and may pose health or financial risks, some evidence exists that limited mindfulness-based interventions can improve mental health in adults with autism.

-Professional guidelines and recommendations

-A number of professional psychological associations, medical organizations, and governmental bodies have issued guidelines or position statements identifying behavioural interventions, particularly applied behaviour analysis (ABA) and ABA-derived models such as early intensive behavioural intervention (EIBI) and naturalistic developmental behavioural interventions (NDBI), as among the treatments with the strongest evidence base for improving social-communication outcomes in young children with autism spectrum disorder (ASD).